yd-lu/Side-Projects/README.md

-# Project Title:
+# Project Title

 Dynamic Black‑Litterman Portfolio Optimization Using Machine Learning

-# Goal and Overview:
+# Goal and Overview

 I am undertaking this personal project to deepen my understanding of quantitative finance and machine learning through a practical, hands-on approach.
 I have chosen to implement the Black‑Litterman model because I want to explore how to combine market information with my own strategies to dynamically optimize investment portfolios.

 I am driven by my desire to master advanced data analysis techniques and to develop a comprehensive Python-based pipeline—from data collection and feature engineering, to model tuning, portfolio optimization, and performance evaluation.